prismicio/nodejs-sdk/README.md

   // -- Access token if the Master is not open
   // accessToken: 'xxxxxx',

-  // OAuth
-  // clientId: 'xxxxxx',
-  // clientSecret: 'xxxxxx',
   ...
 ```

-To set up the OAuth configuration and interactive signin, go to the _Applications_ panel in your repository's settings, and create a new OAuth application.
-You simply have to fill in an application name and potentially the callback URL (`localhost` URLs are always authorized, so at development time you can omit to fill in the Callback URL field).
-After submitting, copy/paste the `clientId` & `clientSecret` tokens into the proper place in your configuration.

 You may have to restart your FRAMEWORK server.